niedev/RTranslator/README.md

 <h3>Initial configuration</h3>

-First download the app apk file from the "apk" folder and install it.<br />
+First download the latest version of the app apk file from https://github.com/niedev/RTranslator/releases/ and install it.<br />
 To use speech recognition and translation you need to get a file to associate your Google Cloud Platform with the APIs for the payment
 (even if activating the free trial you have $ 300 credit to use in 1 year in Google Cloud Platform) based on the use of the latter, to get the file follow this tutorial from a computer or using the "desktop site" option on the phone, this is because the Google Cloud